Yale-DMAC/dmac_data_docs/workflows/oxygen_project_overview.md

 5. BOX-method_convert-hashes-to-foldernumbers

 This is an optional transformation scenario that can be used to auto-number folders, starting at "1" with each Box.
-For directions on how to do this, see https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-13824802
+For directions on how to do this, see this [document](https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-13824802)

 5. COLLECTION-method_convert-hashes-to-foldernumbers

 What if you need distinct folder numbers throughout an entire collection, rather than within each box?
 If that's the case, you can use this transformation scenarios to ensure that the collection has just one folder 1, for instance.
-Similar directions, found at the same place: https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-13824802
+Similar directions, found at the same [place](https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-13824802)

 6. ArchivesSpace EAD3 to PDF (preview unpublished)